adinhodovic/ingress-nginx-mixin/README.md

-# Prometheus Monitoring Mixin for nginx-mixin
+# Prometheus Monitoring Mixin for Ingress-nginx

 A set of Grafana dashboards and Prometheus alerts and rules for ingress-nginx.